NicoJanE/WSL-Development-Stack-GLFW-Skia-CPP-Template/README.md

 ## ⚙️🏃‍♂️ Setup Instructions

-To move quickly to the installation instruction use one of the links below, for more details read the rest of this document.
+⏱️ **Note:** Building GLFW and Skia from source is a comprehensive process that can take significant time (especially Skia).
+Follow the detailed setup guides below.
+To access the installation instructions, use one of the links below.
+For more details, read the rest of this document.

 <table>
 <tr>